romkavt/yandex-money-sdk-net-sample/WP8/README.md

 1. To be able to use the sample you should register your application and get your unique *client id*.
 To register an application please follow the steps described on [this page](http://tech.yandex.com/money/doc/dg/tasks/register-client.xml) (also available in [Russian](http://tech.yandex.ru/money/doc/dg/tasks/register-client.xml)).
 2. Open the solution file by Visual Studio.
-3. Write down ClientId and RedirectUri values into MainPage.xaml.cs
+3. Write down ClientId and RedirectUri values into [MainPage.xaml.cs](Yandex.Money.Api.Sdk.Sample.WP8/MainPage.xaml.cs).
 4. Build solution and enjoy!